jherreros/juanherreros-com/src/content/blog/the-cloud-resume-challenge.md

 ---
-id: "6"
-title: "Starting the Cloud Resume Challenge"
+title: Starting the Cloud Resume Challenge
 slug: "the-cloud-resume-challenge"
 date: "2020-08-30"
-author: "Juan Herreros Elorza"
+author: Juan Herreros Elorza
-excerpt: "I've decided to start the Cloud Resume Challenge, and this website is the result of that."
+excerpt: I've decided to start the Cloud Resume Challenge, and this website is the result of that.
 tags:
   - "Cloud"
   - "Infrastructure"